isopink/isopink.github.io/_posts/2025-04-14-Neural Network.md

 <br>

+where $+1$ denotes TRUE, $-1$ denotes FLASE.
 We can rewrite $f$ using the simpler OR and AND operations.
 Using standard Boolean notation:

 <br>